This page contains general information about pSeven workflow structure and introduces advanced features available in workflows.

-Advanced settings below are related to workflow settings seen in Run (the Inputs pane and the Parameter settings pane).
+Advanced settings below are related to workflow settings seen in Run (the Inputs and Parameters panes).

 If input values are specified in the imported workflow (see the Inputs pane in Run), they can be copied to Composite block input ports.

 Clearing this checkbox only discards input values, general rules for port creation remain the same.
 Port values can also be edited or removed after import.

 - Import parameter presets

 If the imported workflow has some options or ports selected as parameters (see the Parameters pane in Run), they are always added as parameters to the workflow you edit.
 However, parameter values stored in presets are not copied by default.
 Select this option if you want to add presets on import.

 You can choose the presets to add:

 - Selected: imports only the presets you select from the drop-down list.